ga4gh/data-repository-service-schemas/openapi/tags/UploadOperations.md

 # Upload Operations

 > **Optional Functionality**: Upload operations are optional DRS extensions.
-Clients should check `/service-info` for upload support before attempting to use these endpoints.
+Clients should check `/service-info` for `uploadRequestSupported` and `objectRegistrationSupported` before attempting to use these endpoints.

-Upload functionality allows clients to negotiate with servers on mutually convenient storage technologies and then register uploads as DRS objects through a three-phase workflow:
+DRS upload functionality allows clients to negotiate with servers on mutually convenient storage backends and then register uploads as DRS objects through a three-phase workflow:

 1. **Request Upload URLs**: POST `/uploadrequest` with file metadata to receive upload methods and credentials
 2. **Upload Files**: Use returned URLs and credentials to upload files to storage using existing upload mechanisms.
 DRS is not involved in this step at all, DRS simply allows the client and server to agree on a mutually convenient storage service.
-3. **Register Objects**: POST `/objects/register` to register associated DRS objects with the server, so they are available to DRS clients
+3. **Register Objects**: POST `/objects/register` to register "candidate" DRS objects with the server

 This approach separates storage service and credential negotiation from file transfer and object registration, supporting a vendor-neutral means of sharing data in a DRS network.

-The `/objects/register` endpoint can also be used independently to register existing data without the upload workflow.
+The `/objects/register` endpoint can be used independently to register existing data without using the `/uploadreuqest` endpoint.

-**Bulk-Only Design**: Upload operations only support bulk requests to simplify implementation and reflect real-world usage patterns.
-Bioinformatics workflows typically involve uploading multiple related files together (e.g., BAM + BAI, VCF + TBI, or analysis result sets), making bulk operations a natural fit.
+Upload operations only support bulk requests to simplify implementation and reflect real-world usage patterns.
+Bioinformatics workflows often involve uploading multiple related files together (e.g., BAM and VCF files with their indices, or analysis result sets), making bulk operations a natural fit.
 Single files are handled as lists with one element.

+The `/uploadrequest` endpoint does not require any state to be maintained on the DRS server (intermediate DRS object IDs etc.) it is simply a means for a server to provide details of where a client can upload data, and it should ensure that it trusts the client before providing such details.
+This means that if uploads fail and there is no later call to `/objects/register` there is no DRS state to manage, simplifying server implementation.

+Servers SHOULD ensure that any data from unsuccessful uploads (e.g. incomplete multi-part uploads) are cleaned up, for example by using lifecycle configuration in the backend storage.
+There is _no_ means of requiring that a client ultimately registers a DRS object pointing at data uploaded, and so servers should consider implementing some form of storage "garbage" collection (or simply set a short lifecycle policy on the upload location and move uploaded data that is later registered as DRS objects to other locations, updating the `access_method`s accordingly).
+Servers should also implement some means of constraining upload size (quotas etc.) to protect against accidental or malicious unconstrained uploads.

+The `/uploadrequest` endpoint can return one or more `upload_method`s of different types for each requested file, and backend specific details such as bucket names, object keys and credentials are supplied in a generic `upload_details` field.
+A straightforward implementation might return an single time-limited pre-signed POST URL as the `post_url` for an `upload_method` of type `https` which incorporates authentication into the URL, but because DRS is often used for large files such as BAMs and CRAMs we also want to support more sophisticated upload approaches implemented by storage backends such as multi-part uploads, automatic retries etc. The `upload_details` field can also be used to include bucket names, keys and temporary credentials that can be used in native clients and SDKs.
+This offers a natural way to adapt this protocol to new storage technologies.
+Refer to the examples below for some suggested implementations.

 ## Service Discovery